ipobletev/object-detect-yolo/README.md

 ## Run program with test image

-If nothing is configurate.
-Weight and cfg files will be downloaded by default to yolov3.\
+Weight and cfg files will be downloaded by default to yolov3 with the program is execute.\
 classes.txt file have car and person, just this two classes will be detected \
 Run program.
 It use the test image "image.jpg" from inTemp folder. \
 ```